 The name "Punjabi" is used to describe both those who speak Punjabi and those who inhabit the Punjab region in India and Pakistan.
 Punjabi is an Indo-European language that is divided into six main dialects.
-Those in Oman speak the Eastern Punjabi dialect.
+Those who live in Singapore speak the Eastern Punjabi dialect.

 Modern Punjabi culture was largely shaped by the partitioning of India and Pakistan in 1947.
 This event resulted in massive migrations that separated the Muslims from the Hindus and Sikhs.
-The Muslim Punjabis live in Pakistan, while the Hindu or Sikhs are in India.
-One can also find large Punjabi communities in nearly thirty other countries including Oman.
+In general, the Muslim Punjabis live in Pakistan, while the Hindu or Sikhs are in India.
+One can also find Punjabi communities in nearly thirty other countries including Singapore.

-While the living conditions of the Punjabis differ from country to country, they have kept much of their traditional culture and language.
-Though the language is still Punjabi, there are cultural differences between each of the three religious affiliations.
+While the living conditions of the Punjabis differ greatly from country to country, they have retained much of their traditional culture and language.
+Though the language is still Punjabi, there are cultural differences between each of the three religious communities.

 Among the diaspora Punjabis, newly married couples set up their homes wherever they choose.
-Parents still arrange marriages most of the time, but this involves extensive discussions.
+Parents arrange the marriages after extensive discussions.

-Pray for the Punjabi people in Oman to have hearts that are open to the abundant blessings of Jesus Christ.
+Pray for the Punjabi people in Singapore to have hearts that are open to the abundant blessings of Jesus Christ.

 Pray for their families to prosper financially and spiritually as they experience a relationship with Jesus Christ.

-Pray for a movement to Christ among the Punjabi people in Oman that will spread joy, peace and salvation.
+Pray for a movement to Christ among the Punjabi people in Singapore that will spread joy, peace, and salvation.